Courses

 - ELSO courses have attendance policies.
 Typically, no more than one absence is permitted for 7-week courses that meet once a week and no more than two absences are permitted for 7-week courses that meet twice a week.
 If more absences are anticipated, speak to the course instructor before enrolling in the course to see if exceptions may be granted.

 Register for ELSO courses through Student Center.
 Students may enroll for courses during the pre-enrollment period or during the add period.
 See the registration calendar here.
-The add period for the second set of 7-week fall 2023 classes ends October 18 at 11:59 pm.
+The add period for spring 2025 begins January 14, 2025 at 9:00 am EST.

 If the course doesn’t appear in Student Center, it has reached its cap of twelve students.
 To be added to the waitlist, email ELSO.

-*The following fall 2023 ELSO course sections are enrolled by permission of the instructor:
+*The following spring 2025 ELSO course sections are enrolled by permission of the instructor:

 - ELSO 6565.001 Thesis and Dissertation Writing Workshop (Dr. Crow): Apply here